-At Argos Multilingual, we believe in the Quality at Source concept and the “get it right the first time” approach.
-Quality translations come from good quality source content, and good quality source content starts with controlled authoring.
+At Argos Multilingual, we believe that quality translations come from good quality source content, and good quality source content starts with controlled authoring.

 Controlled authoring systems